Displaying Source Code(s)

 PROGRAM-ID followed by user-defined name is mandatory.
 All other

 paragraphs are optional and used for documentation.
-The length of
+The length

 user-defined name for IBM COBOL is EIGHT.